gracearnsberger/Python-Live-Project/README.md

             return render(request, 'BeachApp/BeachApp_hotels.html')

-   -I used Django Template Langage to override specific parts of my templates & displayed the Saved Cities for the specific user on the Tropical Wish List Page.
+   -I used Django Template Langage to override specific parts of my templates -The users saved cities will be displayed on the Tropical Wish List Page with the city name and a "details" button which will take the user to the details page with the    remaining information.

          {% block header %}
         Saved Tropical Cities Details!